 Perspective drawing is one of those fundamental techniques that will not just improve your drawing and painting but it will also help you to create more convincing images.
 Getting a grasp on perspective for drawing, will also increase your confidence as an artist.
 As its understanding, allows you to be certain about what direction an angle should or shouldn’t be at in your art.

 In this perspective drawing how to article, I will be going over the basics of drawing in perspective.
-To go further in depth into perspective drawing, I have included a great resource at the bottom of this article.
+I have included a great resource at the bottom of this article that I highly recommend!

 - 1 What is perspective drawing in art?

 - 3 Vanishing point in art